andrew-cotter/ab_testing/ab_testing_example.md

 ### Market Size

-Next, we will investigate *MarketSize*.
-It is worth pointing out here that each *MarketID*, which we already established is a confound, only has a single market size value associated with it.
-If we can show that market size has a significant impact on sales, that would explain at least some of why MarketID has an impact on sales.
+NOTE: Each *MarketID*, which was already determined a confound, only has a single market size value associated with it.
+If market size has a significant impact on sales, it would explain some of why MarketID has an impact on sales.

 ``` r
 d %>%